Siwa Oasis: Culture

+Jewelry

 The best known of these pieces is a huge silver disc called 'adrim' and a round necklace, called aghraw', from which it hung over the breast.
 A girl would give up the disc at a special ceremony in the spring the day she was married.
 The jewelry, which was made by local silversmiths, consisted of silver necklaces, earrings, bangles, hair ornaments, pendants, and many rings.
 For a wealthy woman, the full ensemble could weigh as much as five or six kilos.
 These pieces are decorated with symbols common to Berber people across North Africa designed to promote good health, fertility and to protect the wearer from misfortune.
 Some of the same signs and patterns are found on the embroidery which embellishes women's dresses, trousers, and shawls.